 If Adam was created on the sixth day, as a matter-light coming out of the dark-wild chaos, the rib symbology unravels his need to look at himself in a mirror: Eve.
 As I stated in the first part of the article, Eve cannot, alchemically, but being Adam’s personification.
 And we will see how the rib symbol may hint at this possibility.

-Fulcanelli analyzes Adam’s personage so thoroughly to isolate him from the context of the Genesis narrative, and when it comes to Eve, Fulcanelli confesses that she puts a strain on his certitudes ( but we know he was not so skilled with regard to female characters, for his own admission).
-And as for the rib, he doesn’t even mention it but instead describes a particular process giving off a “lenticular” object, which we will see in the second part of the article.
+Fulcanelli analyzes Adam’s personage so thoroughly to isolate him from the context of the Genesis narrative.
+When it comes to Eve, he confesses that she puts a strain on his certitude and prefers the set her expulsion from Eden. ( but we know he was not so skilled concerning female characters, for his admission).
+And as for the rib, he doesn’t even mention it but instead describes a particular process giving off a “lenticular” object.

-But let’s listen from “the Alchemical Myth of Adam and Eve”: … Adamus, Adam’s Latin name, means made of red earth; it is the first being of nature, the only one of human creatures who have been gifted of the two natures of the androgyne.
-We can therefore consider him, from the hermetic point of view, as the basic material joined to the mind in the same unit of the created substance, immortal and perdurable.
-But when Yahweh Elohim, according to the Mosaic tradition, gave birth to the woman by individualizing, in distinct and separate bodies, these primitive natures previously combined in one body, the first Adam had to become specific, losing its original constitution and became the second Adam, imperfect and mortal.
+But let’s read from “the Alchemical Myth of Adam and Eve”: … Adamus, Adam’s Latin name, means made of red earth; it is the first being of nature, the only one of human creatures who have been gifted of the two natures of the androgyne.
+From the hermetic point of view, we can consider him as the basic material joined to the mind in the same unit of the created substance, immortal and perdurable.
+But when Yahweh Elohim, according to the Mosaic tradition, gave birth to the woman by individualizing in distinct and separate bodies, these primitive natures previously combined in one body, the first Adam had to become specific, losing its original constitution and became the second Adam, imperfect and mortal.
 Adam the prince, who is never found anywhere in any configuration, is called by Greeks Αδαμος or Αδαμας, a word meaning, on the earth plane, the hardest steel, indomitable and still a virgin, which characterizes the profound nature of the first heavenly man and the first earthly body as being lonely and not subjected to the hymen’s yoke”.
 Then Fulcanelli quotes an excerpt from Plato’s “Timaeus” regarding “Adamas”: “Of all the water we called fusible, he said, the one having the most tenuous and equal parts; which is the densest; this unique kind which color is bright yellow; the most precious of goods, gold actually, formed by its filtering through the stone.
 The gold knot becomes very hard and black because of its density, which is called Adamas.
 Another body, neighbor of gold for the small portions, but several species, whose density is lower than the density of gold, which contains a very thin low earth alloy, which makes it harder than gold, which is lighter at the same time, through the pores of its mass is buried, it is one of those brilliant and condensed waters called airain.
-When the portion of earth it contains is thereby separated by the action of time, it becomes visible to itself and is given the name of rust.”
-A millennium later Rulandus would write: “Adamas, in Arabic Subedhig, in Latin Adamas (Pliny, 1.
+When the portion of earth it contains is separated by time, it becomes visible to itself and is given the name of rust.”
+A millennium later, Rulandus would write: “Adamas, in Arabic Subedhig, in Latin Adamas (Pliny, 1.
 37, c.
-4), the diamond, which is found both apart from gold and in gold, contrary to the opinion of the ancients, who knew it only as native in gold among the metals of Aethiopia”… Native in the most Perfect Gold”.
-Of course, the diamond is not native to gold, but in carbon.
-Anyway, Rulandus here paraphrases, with the scientific roughness of his age, the ancient motto that wanted the alchemical gem for antonomasia, the Philosophers Stone, native in the most Perfect Gold, that’s to say the Perfect Red.
-That, alchemically, is totally correct.
+4), the diamond, which is found both apart from gold and in gold, contrary to the opinion of the ancients, who knew it only as native in gold among the metals of Aethiopia”… Native in the Perfect Gold”.
+Of course, the diamond is not native to gold but in carbon.
+Rulandus paraphrases, with the scientific roughness of his age, the ancient motto that wanted the alchemical gem for antonomasia, the Philosophers Stone, native in the most Perfect Gold, that’s to say the Perfect Red.
+That, alchemically, is correct.

 Or Remora.
 Name of a small fish to which the ancients attributed the property to stop a vessel in his tracks, though sailing under full sail.
 Hermetic Philosophers have given the name of Remore and Echeneis to the fixed part of the material of the Work, in allusion to the alleged power of the fish, because the fixed portion stops the volatile part by fixing it.
 An object leading to the Stone, and, according to Fulcanelli, the real Adam.
 Not Eve, yet.